If you'd like to work in surgery, love animals are dedicated and willing to work hard, a career as a veterinary surgeon could be ideal for you

 Many veterinary practices offer service 24/7, 365 days a year.
 Because of this, your working hours may be irregular as it's important to be available for emergencies.

 What to expect

-- Many vets work in private practices and experience as a vet can lead to buying into, or setting up, a practice.
+- Many vets work in private practices and experience as a vet can lead to buying into or setting up a practice of your own.

 - Locum work is often possible.

 - Working conditions vary.
 Vets work in surgeries, farms, zoos, customers' homes and other environments.
 They may be required to work outdoors in poor weather conditions.